 An anxious boy, George Washington began life in the formal, orderly Virginia Tidewater.
-Born the first son of a second marriage, young Washington looked up to his older half brothers blessed with solid social standing and a full inheritance.
-In particular, George held dear, brother Lawrence, an English educated captain in the British Navy.
+Born the first son of a second marriage, young Washington looked up to his older half brothers, blessed with solid social standing and a full inheritance.
+In particular, George held dear, his brother Lawrence, an English-educated captain in the British Navy.

-In the years after Britain’s final victory over the French, Washington inherited Mt Vernon after the loss of his beloved Lawrence, then married widow, Martha Dandridge Custis.
-With his grand house and wealthy bride, Washington’s status in the Tidewater elevated considerably.
+Shortly after Britain’s final victory over the French, Washington inherited Mt Vernon with the death of his beloved Lawrence.
+As a planter, he sought a planter’s wife, marrying widow, Martha Dandridge Custis.
+With his grand house on the Potomac, and wealthy bride, Washington’s status in the Tidewater elevated considerably.

 It’s a pity that those who seem to know the price of everything understand the value of nothing.

 Gail Chumbley is the author of the two-part memoir, “River of January” and “River of January: Figure Eight.”
 Both titles are available on Kindle.
 Hard copies are available at http://www.river-of-january.com.